Hypergraph Simplification: Linking the Path-sum Approach to the ZH-calculus: Translating path-sums into ZH-diagrams

 In this section, we will look at the [$\omega$] rule from Figure~\ref{fig:rewrite} and show it is equivalent to a new simplification we can derive using the ZH-calculus, which we call \textit{hyper-local complementation}.

 \begin{definition} Let $G=(V,E)$ be a simple graph and $u\in V$ a vertex.
 The {\em local complementation of $G$ about the vertex $u$}, written as $G\star u$, is the graph $(V, E')$ where $\{v,w\}\in E'$ iff $\{v,w\}\not\in E$ when $v$ and $w$ are both neighbours of $u$ in $V$, and $\{v,w\}\in E'$ iff $\{v,w\}\in E$ otherwise.
 In other words: $G\star u$ is the same graph as $G$ except that neighbours of $u$ are connected iff they are not connected in $G$. \end{definition} Local complementation has featured in quantum information theory as it can be used to combinatorially capture local Clifford equivalence of certain stabiliser states called \textit{graph states}~\cite{NestMBQC}.
-It has also been used in the context of circuit simplification with the ZX-calculus~\cite{DKPW19}.
-There, it was shown that a Z-spider labelled by a phase of $\pm \frac\pi 2$ can be deleted from a ZX-diagram without changing the linear map, as long as one first performs a local complementation about the vertex.
+It has a corresponding rewrite rule in the ZX-calculus~\cite{DuncanPerdrixGraphStates}.
+Local complementation has also been used in the context of circuit simplification with the ZX-calculus~\cite{DKPW19}.
+In that paper it was shown that a Z-spider labelled by a phase of $\pm \frac\pi 2$ can be deleted from a ZX-diagram without changing the linear map, as long as one first performs a local complementation about the vertex.
 Translating the rule from \cite{DKPW19} in ZH notation, we obtain:

 where the right-hand side is a totally connected graph of Z spiders, connected via H-boxes.
 This rule can be proven in the ZX-calculus, and hence by completeness, also in the ZH-calculus.

 We can extend this to \textit{hyperlocal complementation} by introducing a !-box on each of the Z-spiders at the boundary: \begin{proposition} The following hyperlocal complementation rule holds in the ZH-calculus.